 But luckily for us guys, there is always that 10%.
-That wonderful dank musty basement space where we keep the sewer hoses that NO woman even wants to get her hands on.
+That wonderful dank musty basement space where we keep the sewer hoses that NOONE really wants to put their hands on.
 THAT is our kingdom- we control it- we decide what is in and what is out.
 And what are we putting in there?
-Damn right -TOOLS!
-Having the essential tools in our RV toolkit is our number one job as Emperor of the Basement!
+Damn right -TOOLS! (insert grunting) Having the essential tools in our RV toolkit is our number one job as Emperor of the Basement!

 It’s the last bastion of manhood, our tool space and we need our tools!
 RV care is just as demanding as home care (who knew!).
 Stuff breaks when you bounce it down the highway at 60mph and that stuff need’s fixing.
 So it is important that we carry the essentials for good RV maintenance.
 Over these last few years on the road, I have come to depend on a few good staples that help me keep my rig operational.
 Hope this will help those of you just looking down the road to keep what you will need.

 Essential Tools that Every RVer Should Have Around

 Yes, all of the old staples.
 Hammer, screwdrivers, wrenches, pliers, Allen wrenches, knives.
 All of the stuff you would usually have in there.
 You will be constantly reattaching window blinds, adjusting door hardware, re-mounting wood trim, etc. So a good set of standard all-purpose hand tools is absolutely essential.
 Remember- bouncing down the highway at 60mph!
 As a basic set, this Stanley Compact Set works nicely.
 I purchased an empty tool bag at Home Depot and put all my own tools in it, it was a great deal, I found another one on Amazon that is similar to mine.

 Battery Operated Drill